What we've done What we are doing

 • Managing emissions from thief hatches.

-• Continuing to execute our methane-related MACC projects.
+• Evaluating and executing emissions reduction opportunities including our methane-related MACC projects.

 The Oil and Gas Methane Partnership 2.0